The Short Answer

-While marketing is all about selling a company’s products and services, growth hacking is a more holistic function.
-Growth hackers are not just focused on sales, they are focused on business growth-- no matter what that takes.
+Difference 1: While marketing is all about selling a company’s products and services, growth hacking is a more holistic function.
+Growth hackers are not just focused on sales, they are focused on business growth - no matter what that takes.
 It might include creative marketing, but it may just as easily extend to product development and user testing.

-Markters try to sell a finished product.
+Difference 2: marketers try to sell a finished product.
 Growth hackers help to design a product based on what customers are asking for.
 Then there comes the technical skills.

-Growth hackers can track a falcon on a cloudy day.
+Put in a nutshell, growth hackers can track a falcon on a cloudy day.
 They are the Prince Humperdinck’s of the online world...
-Ok, that’s not the most flattering description I’ve ever come up with, but you get the point.
+Ok, that’s not the most flattering description, but you get the point.

 By the end of this article, you will have a concrete understanding of the differences between traditional marketing and growth hacking, and in what context each profession is needed.
 If you work in marketing, you’re going to learn why you need to start incorporating growth hacking principles into your strategy today.